jayng9663/MPD-Album-Art/README.md

 ## Install
 Simply put the mpd-album-art.sh and mpd-album-art-bg.sh to the `.ncmpcpp` directory.

+Choose one for the trigger point (Trigger mpd-album-art-bg.sh when song has changed)
+1. **(Recommend)** If using systemd for trigger point, put the mpd-album-art.service into `/home/USER/.config/systemd/user/` and run `systemctl --user start mpd-album-art.service`, `systemctl --user enable mpd-album-art.service` if want it to autostart eveytime you login.
-Then add to the ncmpcpp `config` to make it execute the script each time the song changes.
+2. If using ncmcpp for trigger point, add the code below to the ncmpcpp `config` to make it execute the script each time the song changes.
 ```
 execute_on_song_change = "~/.ncmpcpp/mpd-album-art-bg.sh > /dev/null 2>&1 &"
 ```